mweel1/usa_high_level/civil-organizations/us-dept-of-commerce/index.md

 Domain Zones can overlap in areas, and the business could technically be the same owner.

+The business process specifications would include:

+1. Backend API
+2. Internal API
+3. Customer Facing API

+A specification would be created with all API surfaces.

+Businesses would have to publish which ones they implemented in their /licenses/api-services.

 ## City

 Once a city receives a grant to manage the business license, and installs their application container.